Reasons to advise your clients to have a company as trustee for an SMSF

 So why doesn't everyone just get a corporate trustee?
 Well individuals may just look at the higher initial set-up cost.

-At Discover Super we charge $1390 for a company and SMSF set-up compared to $660 for an individual trustees SMSF.
-Ongoing each year the corporate trustee will have an ASIC fee - this is around $50 for a company that has the sole purpose of being a SMSF trustee (just over $200 if the company does not have the sole purpose to act as a SMSF Trustee).
+Ongoing each year the corporate trustee will have an ASIC fee - this is around $50 for a company that has the sole purpose of being a SMSF trustee (just over $240 if the company does not have the sole purpose to act as a SMSF Trustee).

 As I stated above - It is always my preference to have a corporate trustee over individuals as trustee.